You know how kids get hyped up on sugar and then crash? Boy, aren’t you so glad that all of us grow out of that when we grow up?

 In general, eating a lower-glycemic load diet follows pretty well along with our general idea of what a healthy diet looks like.
 Foods that have lower glycemic load will usually be the foods that are:

 If you’re interested in learning more about how a healthy diet can boost your mood, reach out or schedule an appointment!
-I provide virtual nutrition care services in Colorado, California, Michigan, Arizona, Alaska, and Virginia, and I’d love to work with you!
+I provide virtual telehealth nutrition care services in Colorado, California, Texas, Oklahoma, Indiana, Michigan, Virginia, Arizona, Alaska, Pennsylvania, New York, Connecticut, Washington, and Oregon, and I’d love to work with you!